The Rummy Affair of Old Biffy: Plot

 Bertie is staying in Paris, where he meets with an old friend, Charles "Biffy" Biffen.
 Biffy fell in love with a model named Mabel on an ocean liner going to New York.
 He proposed to her and she said yes.
 Biffy arranged to meet her at her hotel the next day, but he forgot the name of the hotel, and could not make inquiries because he forgot Mabel's last name.
 She knows Biffy's name and where he lives, but has not contacted him.
 Also, Biffy intends to sell the country house he inherited; he has a potential customer, Sir Roderick Glossop, the so-called nerve specialist.

 Not more than ten days later, Bertie sees a marriage announcement in The Times for Biffy and Honoria Glossop.
 Bertie pities Biffy.
 Jeeves, however, does not show any sympathy.
 About a week later, in London, Bertie is visited by Biffy, who asks how Bertie got out of his engagement to Honoria.
-Jeeves is unwilling to help, so Bertie comes up with a plan: Biffy will use a bouquet version of a squirting flower on Glossop, making Glossop doubt his sanity and forbid the marriage.
+Jeeves is unwilling to help, so Bertie comes up with a plan: Biffy will use a bouquet version of a squirting flower on Sir Roderick Glossop (Honoria's father), making Glossop doubt his sanity and forbid the marriage.
 Bertie brings the bouquet to Biffy and explains his plan.
 Glossop soon arrives.
 While the three eat lunch, Glossop says that Honoria asked Biffy to bring Bertie to the British Empire Exhibition.
 Biffy gets Bertie to come as well.
 Biffy loses his nerve, and does not squirt Glossop.